-If you have a corporation and are using Form 1120, you would calculate your taxable business income in the same way, but the form is more detailed.
-It would also be filed separately from your personal income tax return.
+If you have a corporation or a partnership, you would calculate your taxable business income in the same way, but the forms are more detailed.
+These forms would also be filed separately from your personal income tax return.

 What if You Need an Extension?